This article will help you:

 Before you get started using the Historical Count feature, there are some things you should know.
-First, Historical Count is available only to customers on the Growth and Enterprise plans.
 If you're new to Amplitude, you'll need to complete the instrumentation process in order for your events to appear in any Amplitude charts.
 We recommend you start exploring the Event Segmentation chart first.

 Other important things to note about this feature: